Nintendo mobile games: WeChat

+Nintendo Store

+In October 2020, Nintendo released a mobile app called My Nintendo exclusively in Japan.
+The app allowed users to see news on Nintendo products, browse the My Nintendo Store, see upcoming events and watch Nintendo Directs live, in addition to seeing playtime for Nintendo Switch, Wii U and Nintendo 3DS software.

+In November 2025 the app was overhauled and retitled Nintendo Store.
+The app was redesigned to remove some features, and made the app available internationally.

+Nintendo Music

+Released in October 2024, the Nintendo Music app allows users to stream or download Nintendo soundtracks, create and share playlists, and also has the ability to extend songs up to 60 minutes.

+Nintendo Today!

+Released in March 2025, the Nintendo Today! app delivers Nintendo news and updates to users daily, including news about Nintendo Switch 2, game information and events.
+Users can personalise the app with themes and choose to show and hide news about specific Nintendo franchises.
+The app also supports home screen widgets.

 Commercial impact

 Following the release of Pokémon Go, Nintendo's value rose by over US$17 billion, emphasizing the importance of the mobile gaming sector to the company.
 The company reported that about ¥20 billion of its revenue in the 2016 fiscal year came from mobile games, while in the first six months of the 2017 fiscal year, about ¥17.6 billion in revenue was reported.
 While these numbers did not quite meet expected revenues, Nintendo has asserted it still remains strong on the mobile strategy as to help lead mobile players into purchasing their consoles and games.
 By the end of March 2018, their mobile games had brought in more than ¥39.3 billion, an increase of 172% from 2017.
-Kimishimma said of these 2017 fiscal year numbers that "we have not reached a satisfactory profit point yet, so our goal is to further expand the scale of this business to develop it into one of the pillars of revenue".
+Kimishima said of these 2017 fiscal year numbers that "we have not reached a satisfactory profit point yet, so our goal is to further expand the scale of this business to develop it into one of the pillars of revenue".

 In 2017, Rob Fahey of GamesIndustry.biz stated that the commercial success of Nintendo's mobile games were not as great as they could be, believing that while Fire Emblem Heroes had made the transition to mobile well, Nintendo was still struggling with how to take its IP into a mobile format that would entice people to play.
 He noted that while Super Mario Run's approach to monetization was counter to most mobile titles, Animal Crossing: Pocket Camp was more of a standard free-to-play game, but lacked significant attention since its gameplay format was atypical for mobile devices.